Using Fetch (Mac) To Upload

 - The hostname of the server that will hold your pages.
 It should be something like "www.domainname.com".
 You don't want an entire adddress (such as http://www.domainname.com, just the hostname part.)

-- Your username, that is the name which you use to sign on to the server.
-Your username is usually a sequence of letters or numbers (such as "jsmith").
+- Your username.
+This is the name which you use to sign on to the server.

 - Your password.

 If you do not have these pieces of information, please contact us.

 This tutorial shows you how to use Fetch to upload.
 You can use Fetch to upload by doing the following: